 The Economic & Social Research Council (ESRC) is the UK's largest organisation for funding research on economic and social issues.
 The ESRC supports independent, high quality research which has an impact on business, the public sector and the third sector.
 At any one time the ESRC supports over 4,000 researchers and postgraduate students in academic institutions and independent research institutes.

-The ESRC is a non-departmental public body established by Royal Charter in 1965 and receives most of its funding through the UK Government's Department for Business, Innovation and Skills.
+The ESRC is a non-departmental public body established by Royal Charter in 1965 and receives most of its funding through the UK Government's Department for Business, Energy & Industrial Strategy.
 ESRC is committed to the principles of quality, impact and independence.

 More information about the ESRC, its work, impact and findings can be found here.